Retinoic acid: Mechanism of biological action

 All-trans-retinoic acid acts by binding to the retinoic acid receptor (RAR), which is bound to DNA as a heterodimer with the retinoid X receptor (RXR) in regions called retinoic acid response elements (RAREs).
 Binding of the all-trans-retinoic acid ligand to RAR alters the conformation of the RAR, which affects the binding of other proteins that either induce or repress transcription of a nearby gene (including Hox genes and several other target genes).
 RARs mediate transcription of different sets of genes controlling differentiation of a variety of cell types, thus the target genes regulated depend upon the target cells.
 In some cells, one of the target genes is the gene for the retinoic acid receptor itself (RAR-beta in mammals), which amplifies the response.
 Control of retinoic acid levels is maintained by a suite of proteins that control synthesis and degradation of retinoic acid.
+The concentration of retinoic acid is tightly controlled and governs activation of the retinoid nuclear receptor pathway.
+In adults, retinoic acid is only detected at physiologically relevant levels in the testes, pancreas and immune tissues.

 The molecular basis for the interaction between all-trans-retinoic acid and the Hox genes has been studied by using deletion analysis in transgenic mice carrying constructs of GFP reporter genes.
 Such studies have identified functional RAREs within flanking sequences of some of the most 3′ Hox genes (including HOXA1, HOXB1, HOXB4, HOXD4), suggesting a direct interaction between the genes and retinoic acid.
 These types of studies strongly support the normal roles of retinoids in patterning vertebrate embryogenesis through the Hox genes.

+In adults, retinoic acid has a key role in preventing autoimmunity in mucosal tissues.
+Retinoic acid produced by dendritic cells promotes regulatory T cell formation to promote tolerance within the colon.
+This pathway is used by cancer cells to suppress the immune system.
+In the testes, retinoic acid is necessary for the process of spermatogenesis.
+Experiments in healthy male subjects suggests that retinoic acid is only necessary for fertility in adult humans.

+Retinoic acid plays a complex role in cancer.
+In some types of cancer cells that express retinoic acid receptors retinoic acid causes differentiation, while in other types of cancer cells that lack critical components of the retinoic acid signaling pathways retinoic acid may promote cancer progression by suppressing the immune response, and by promoting a dormant state in cancer cells whereby decreased proliferation and metabolism protects them from chemotherapy.